Andrews, North Carolina: The town's establishment

-In 1905, the town was incorporated, with David Samuel Russell appointed as the first mayor of the new town.
+In 1905, the town of Andrews was incorporated, with David Samuel Russell appointed as the first mayor.
 The Franklin Pierce Cover House, First Baptist Church, and Walker's Inn are listed on the National Register of Historic Places.
+On October 27, 1906, the dedication of the Andrews Public School occurred, and its first classes began in August 1907 in the Masonic Lodge.
+The building was used until its demolition in the summer of 1961.
+The first known brick house in the county, the John Tatham House, was north of Andrews.
+It was destroyed in the early 1900s.

-After African-Americans were forced out of Cumming, Georgia in 1912, some came to Andrews and started a community called Happytop.
+After African-Americans were forced out of Cumming, Georgia, in 1912, some came to Andrews and started a community called Happytop.
+A Carnegie library was built in Andrews in 1914.
+It was demolished in 1979 to make room for the current Andrews Public Library building.
+The Andrews Public Library joined the Nantahala Regional Library system in 1940.